-Applications normally take around 3 business days to process though you should complete the form at least 7 days before to allow plenty of time.
-Approved visas are sent by email, travelers can print a copy to present at the Vietnamese border.
+Applications normally take around 3 business days to process, though you should complete the form at least 7 days before to allow plenty of time.
+Approved visas are sent by email, travelers can print a copy to present at the Laos-Vietnam border.

 Can I use VOA for Vietnam-Laos border crossing?

 Vietnam visas on arrival are not available at land border crossings.
 Travelers who require a visa to enter Vietnam must arrange it before crossing the border.

 The Vietnam eVisa can be used at the following border checkpoints: